camera-filming-virtual-event

 8. Break out the breakouts

 Remember that engagement isn’t just about attendees responding to presentations and panels.
-You also want to encourage their interactions with each other – after all, networking is a hugely important element of the events we run outside of the virtual realm.
+You also want to encourage their interactions with each other – after all, networking is a hugely important element of the events we run outside the virtual realm.

 As with our first point, set realistic expectations.
 You’re not looking to perfectly replicate the experience of in-person networking (nor would you be able to.)
 What you can do is set the stage for more meaningful connections to be made.